Bert Konterman: Managerial career

 After retiring, Konterman began coaching at football camps.
-In 2009 he took up the position of technical director at Dutch club FC Zwolle in 2009.
+In 2009, he took up the position of technical director at Dutch club FC Zwolle.
 Konterman was going to be the head coach of the club's U15s and support the other coaches at the club.

 In October 2011, he was also appointed assistant manager of Wim van Zwam for Netherlands U19 national team.
 On 1 July 2012, he stepped down from his position at Zwolle.

-On 3 September 2013, he was appointed assistant manager for Jong FC Twente.
-In addition to his work for Jong FC Twente, Konterman would also continue as an assistant coach for Netherlands' 19s.
+On 3 September 2013, he was appointed assistant manager for Jong Twente.
+In addition to his work for Jong Twente, Konterman would also continue as an assistant coach for Netherlands' 19s.
 Konterman had several roles at Twente, including supporting the coaches of the U19s and the first team.
 From 2014 to 2017, he was the head coach of the U19s.

 In June 2017, Konterman took charge of Netherlands U18 national team and was also going to be assistant manager of the U17s.
 In the following season, he was promoted to U20 national team manager.
-On 26 February 2020, he was also appointed caretaker manager of the U19s following Maarten Stekelenburg's promotion to the A-team.
+On 26 February 2020, he was also appointed caretaker manager of the U19s, following Maarten Stekelenburg's promotion to the A-team.